ioccc-src/winner/2024/ferguson1/README.md

 `char *y[]`) but a single `char *` - though it's used and looks like it IS an array anyway.

-Going back to this submission.
+Going back to this entry.
 Why not have a bit (or a lot as the case turned out to be) of fun and livelihood for the IOCCC?
 In this game the player character (PC) had an ambiguously (most of the jokes are ambiguous like many great stories) sinful night, wasting thousands, dropping them from $6666 to